kaleobeo/hangman/README.md

 ## Reflection

 This was my first time playing with I/O, Files, and JSON in Ruby.
 I think that due to my focus on this I disregarded some OOP concepts, but overall I am relatively happy with how it came out.

+The easiest way to try this game is via replit.com [here](https://replit.com/@kaleobeo/hangman-1#.replit)